 I have a son and a daughter, and my son is the more talkative of the two, so remember the research reports generalizations in boy’s and girl’s communication skills!
 Let me know in the comments below if you have a chatty boy in your life.

 Do you have a child that’s behind in their language skills?
-Join my Late Talkers course for immediate support!
+Join Intentionally Parenting Late Talkers for immediate support!